Alphabet > Letter Q >

 fun learning about a beautiful and large country: Canada.

-The activities will culminate with making a Canada Paper Quilt that
+The activities will culminate with making a Canada paper quilt that

-maple leaf and it honors an important community helper: the
+reflects some of their national symbols, and it honors an important community helper: the

 Royal Canadian Mounted Police.